 For private usage, the employer can either:

-1. Report the amount attributable to private usage in the Form IR8A; or
+1. Report the amount attributable for private usage in Form IR8A; or

 2. Report the full subscription amount.